NVIDIA/TensorRT-LLM/examples/deepseek_v3/README.md

 - TP: Tensor Parallel
 - EP: Expert Parallel
 - IB: Inflight Batching
+- FP8: Support for FP8 is currently in progress and will be released soon

 ***Please Note:***
 - Prefer using BF16 over FP16 for DeepSeek-V3 since model original training precision is FP8 and we found direct convert FP8 -> FP16 may cause unknown accuracy issues.